 Get email notifications on new posts:

-I’ll use this chance to make the report more interesting, by reviewing the history of my stock investments and comparing different approaches to investing in stocks.
-Here we go.
+I’ll use this chance to make the report more interesting, by reviewing the history of my stock investments and comparing different approaches to stock investments.

-This is not as simple as it sounds, as stocks are highly unpredictable.
-Like most people who’ve tried, I personally had some successes, but ultimately lost a lot of money on bad bets.
+I had a few exciting successes, but eventually, like most people who’ve tried, I ultimately lost a lot of money on bad bets.

 Growth Investment / Value Investment